-engagement has guided the ideas and opportunities for public art in the Dubbo Region he thoughts of the community public art themat i framework
+engagement has guided the ideas and opportunities for public art in the Dubbo Region the thoughts of the community ifespan processes

 The development of the Dubbo Regional Council Public Art Strategy involved an community and stakeholder engagement process.
 Various methods accommodated broad participation to facilitate meaningful discussions and perspectives.
 These methods included face-to-face discussions, drop-in sessions, interactive online meetings, and engaging workshops.